Skip to main content

 Image Courtesy of Visit London

-Head to the traditional London Chinese New Year Parade
+Head to the traditional London Lunar New Year Parade

-Chinese New Year in London is one of the biggest celebrations of the Lunar New Year outside of Asia, so it’s no surprise that the parade goes all out.
+Lunar New Year in London is one of the biggest celebrations of the Lunar New Year outside of Asia, so it’s no surprise that the parade goes all out.
 Hundreds of thousands of people will descend on the West End to watch as colourful floats, gatherings of Chinese lions and dragons (the largest in Europe), and costumed performers cruise through the streets of London, usually starting at Charing Cross Road and finishing in Trafalgar Square.
-The parade will take place on Sunday, January 22nd and although the exact timings haven’t been announced yet, things usually get going at around 10 am.
+Although the exact timings haven’t been announced yet, things usually get going at around 10 am.

 Image Courtesy of National Maritime Museum